lasrol/ThrallBot-docs/readme.md

     * Example: !gank @InsertUser *soundfile*

     After adding '@' - Discord will list currently online users for you to choose from.
 The bot will also leave a randomized message to     the user getting 'ganked' *(example "You just got ganked")* These messages are currently not sent via PM, rather channel wide.

+    The bot will follow the user getting 'ganked' if changing channels during the 'gank' *(unless user enters a channel where the bot       has no permissions)* until the soundfile is done playing.
+Making this a highly intrusive, yet fun feature :)